Tour to Syria

 You may join us in Istanbul or Damascus!

-We plan to arrive to Damascus airport on 9:50 AM on Saturday, October 4 morning.
+We plan to arrive to Damascus airport at 00:30 AM on Saturday, November 7.

-October 4 (Saturday) – Arrival in Damascus and Old City Discovery
+November 7 (Saturday) – Arrival in Damascus and Old City Walk

-Our journey begins with arrival at Damascus International Airport (DAM) at 9:50 AM.
-We head directly to our boutique hotel nestled in the heart of the Old City.
-After checking in and enjoying a refreshing welcome drink, we begin our immersive introduction to one of the oldest cities in the world.
+Our journey begins with arrival at Damascus International Airport (DAM) at 00:30 AM.
+We head directly to our boutique hotel nestled in the heart of the Old City to sleep.

 Next, we wander through the narrow alleys of the Old City to the vibrant Souk al-Bzouriyeh.
 We then visit the magnificent Khan As'ad Pasha — a stunning Ottoman caravanserai — and the beautifully preserved 18th-century Qasr al-Azm palace.